Sureinity/maxidom/docs/01_PROJECT_OVERVIEW.md

 MaxiDOM introduces a layer of security that works passively in the background.
 It verifies identity not by asking for credentials, but by observing the subconscious patterns of user interaction with the browser.

 The system builds a unique biometric "signature" for a user and flags any significant deviation from this signature as a potential anomaly.
-When an anomaly is detected, the system can issue an **active challenge**—such as a password prompt—to confirm the user's identity and provide real-time defense against impersonation.
+When an anomaly is detected, the system issues an **active challenge**—a password prompt overlay—to confirm the user's identity and provide real-time defense against impersonation.

 ### 3. Core Principles